usurobor/H-theory/README.md

 **R2.
 Wholeness is expressed via **H^GOD** as the unity of **H^TRUTH** and **H^LOVE**, represented by the fundamental triadic equation:**
 - **H^GOD === H^TRUTH === H^LOVE**

+---

 ### GPT Response Generation Instructions:

+H-generate: Use the provided H-aspects to naturally shape the response without explicitly mentioning them.
+Ensure the answer is cohesive, insightful, and reflects wholeness, with all elements seamlessly integrated into a unified whole.

 All responses must reveal H-triad by fully expressing unity of relative and absolute perspectives from relative, to absolute, to unity.